 How many naps can your child have at the daycare?

 Many daycares, depending on the number of children in their care and their ages, will offer children one nap only, mid-day.
 While this works well for children over the age of 18 months, many children younger than this still require two naps per day.
 If your child still naps twice per day, I recommend asking your potential provider if keeping two naps until your child is ready to drop to one is an option.
 Many children who have to drop to one nap at the age of 12 months due to daycare rules begin to have sleep difficulites at night (bedtime battles and night wakes) due to overtiredness.
-Most children are not ready to drop to one nap until around 15 months of age.
+Most children are not ready to drop to one nap until at least 16 months of age.

 Where do the naps take place?

 I recommend asking what the daycare’s sleep space looks like: do all of the children sleep on one room?
 Or, is there a separate room for each child? (which is often the care in home daycares).
 Do the children sleep in cribs, Pack & Plays, or on cots?
 The answers to these questions may be very important to you, depending on the type of sleep space your child is used to.

 What is the sleep environment like?

 Is it dark, or bright?
 Is there kinder-music playing loudly the whole time, or is it quiet?
 Does your daycare perhaps play white noise during naps?
 Again, these are all elements that may affect your child’s sleep at daycare, depending on how well they sleep at home and what they are used to.

 This question is important in general, but also – believe it or not! – relates to sleep.
 You’ll want to ensure your child is getting all the healthy nutrition – including whole grains, proper protein, and limited sugar – she needs, as this facilitates a full belly and proper sleep.

 How does the daycare provider handle sleep struggles?